 As lenders and borrowers face higher underwriting standards, it is becoming increasingly difficult to close the deal.
-Clients need legal counsel that can quickly navigate new requirements and develop flexible strategies to advance their goals.
+Clients need legal counsel who can quickly navigate new requirements and develop flexible strategies to advance their goals.

-Working closely with our Bankruptcy and Corporate Restructuring Practice Group, we advise clients on restructuring secured commercial finance transactions, foreclosures, restructuring, enforcing creditor’s rights and remedies, purchasing and selling distressed loans and real estate, negotiating workout and forbearance agreements and identifying/correcting title issues related to foreclosures and collateral.
+Working closely with our Bankruptcy and Corporate Restructuring Group, we advise clients on restructuring secured commercial finance transactions, foreclosures, enforcing creditor’s rights and remedies, purchasing and selling distressed loans and real estate, negotiating workout and forbearance agreements and identifying/correcting title issues related to foreclosures and collateral.

 |Farrell, Edward Partner||Partner||212.216.8090|

-|Pfeffer, David J. Partner, Chair of Construction Group||Partner, Chair of Construction Group||212.216.8075|
+|Pfeffer, David J. Partner and Chair of Construction Group||Partner and Chair of Construction Group||212.216.8075|

 |Zipkowitz, Eric Partner||Partner||212.216.8088|